SoojungNa/social_controllability_fMRI/README.md

 II.
 REPRODUCTION INSTRUCTIONS
-(the symbol(@) indicates that it is reported or graphically showed in the paper)
+*The symbol(@) indicates that it is reported or graphically showed in the paper

 1)Behavioral results (Fig2)